DejaVu/mediafrontpage/Readme.md

 ## Install
 ###Ubuntu Commandline/XBMCLive

+1.
-1 - SSH or Telnet into XBMCLive - or simply press CTRL F2 and login with you user details.
+SSH or Telnet into your computer - or simply press CTRL F2 and login with you user details.

+2.
-2 - Clone the Git to the required directory, XBMCLive = /var/www.
+Clone the Git to the required directory, XBMCLive and Ubuntu = /var/www.

 `sudo git clone git://github.com/dejavu77/mediafrontpage.git /var/www`

+3.
-3 - Ensure file permissions allow your web server to write to the directory.
+Ensure file permissions allow your web server to write to the directory.

-`sudo chmod 777 /var/www/`
+`sudo chmod 777 /var/www/ -R`

+4.
-4 - Install PHP-Curl
+Install PHP-Curl

 `sudo apt-get install php5-curl`

-5 - Goto your Server's localhost or IP and follow the onscreen instructions.

-6 - If everything went well, you will be automatically forwarded to the MediaFrontPage Configuration page where you will need to setup a number of settings before being able to enjoy this program to it's fullest.
+5.
+Browse to MFP and you shall be greeted with a server check to confirm all dependencies are met.
+If so, you will be allowed to continue to MFP's settings page to configure it according to your setup.

+6.
+Done

 ## List of available Widgets 5th May 2011